 Her many recent successes include: The Lion Classic Aesop's Fables, retold by Margaret McAllister, Oxford: Lion Children's Books, 2011 The Fantastic Jungles of Henri Rousseau, written by Michelle Markel, Grand Rapids MI: Eerdmans Books for Young Readers, 2012 The Barefoot Book of Jewish Tales, written by Shoshana Gelfand Boyd, Oxford: Barefoot Books, 2013 Brother Giovanni's Little Reward: How the Pretzel Was Born, written by Anna Egan Smucker, Grand Rapids MI: Eerdmans Books for Young Readers, 2015 Babushka, written by Dawn Casey, Oxford: Lion Children's Books, 2015

-Her latest book, Out of This World: The Surreal Art of Leonora Carrington, in collaboration with Michelle Markel, is a gorgeously illustrated picture book biography published by Balzer + Bray in March 2019.
-The original drawings will comprise a major feature of The Illustrators in Autumn 2019.
+Out of This World: The Surreal Art of Leonora Carrington, in collaboration with Michelle Markel, is a gorgeously illustrated picture book biography published by Balzer + Bray in March 2019.
+The original drawings comprised a major feature of The Illustrators in Autumn 2019.